-When departing from Munich, you have various train station options to start your journey from including München Hbf, München Hackerbrücke and München Marienplatz.
+When departing from Munich, you have various train station options to start your route from including München Hbf, München Hackerbrücke and München Marienplatz.
 When arriving in Berlin, you can end your journey in train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

 Omio customers book a train from München Hbf to Berlin Hbf most frequently for this route.